 Contact: 056 811 3966 | View location

 This charming family-friendly holiday resort is only 23km from Bloemfontein and it’s known to serve up a variety of fun activities for the whole clan.
 Many people come camping here in tents or caravans although there is a range of self-catering accommodation too, from chalets to a youth hostel.
-Acitivities include fishing in the Modder River and a variety of fun summer and water sports.
+Activities include fishing in the Modder River and a variety of fun summer and water sports.
 There’s a swimming pool, super tube, trampoline, mini golf, mountain biking, volleyball, hiking and game viewing, as well as boating on the river.
 There’s even a special training and track for 4×4 enthusiasts!
-Day visitors pay R30 per person, rooms go from R425 per night for two people.
+Day visitors pay R60 per person, chalets start from R450 per night for two people.
 The perfect family vacation for small or large families.

 Contact: 051 441 7848 | View location (approximate location)